mostafa96-fa/monitoring-otel/README.md

 # Prerequisites

-Before you begin, ensure that you have the following software installed:
+Before you begin, ensure that you have the following tools installed:

 1. Python 3
 2. Docker